 Here are some tips for firing an employee without leaving a mark.

 Did You Do Everything You Could?

-Of course, no one likes to fire employees, especially in an industry notorious for low retention.
+Of course, no one in call center management likes to fire employees, especially in an industry notorious for low retention.
 So, ask yourself, "Did I do everything I could to help this employee be successful?"
 Some follow up questions may include:

 - "Did I provide a clear explanation of what this job entailed?"

 - "Did I clearly communicate what my expectations were for this role?"

 - "Did I treat this employee fairly and with the same respect as everyone else?"

 - "Did I address his/her concerns and provide helpful feedback that would lead to improvement?"

 - "Did he/she receive adequate and ongoing training?"

 - "Did he/she have the tools necessary to do his/her job effectively?"